LINWEN607/congregate/README.md

 * Congregate leverages both the [Project](https://docs.gitlab.com/ee/api/project_import_export.html) and [Group](https://docs.gitlab.com/ee/api/group_import_export.html) Export / Import API to migrate projects and groups.
   * Export / Import on the source and destination instance are bound by [rate limit settings](https://docs.gitlab.com/ee/api/README.html#rate-limits).
   * [Other important notes](https://docs.gitlab.com/ee/user/project/settings/import_export.html#important-notes)
+  * Depending on the GL version [immediate project and group deletion permissions](https://about.gitlab.com/handbook/support/workflows/hard_delete_project.html) may vary.
 * Missing project and group Export/Import features are migrated using individual API endpoints.
 * Congregate will not be ported into the GitLab application as-is, but certain pieces of existing Congregate functionality will be rebuilt in GitLab.
 To track this work, please visit the [GitLab Group Migration](https://gitlab.com/groups/gitlab-org/-/epics/2901) epic.